Innocent9712/project-pepper/README.md

 cd into the codebase root directory.

-run `docker-compose up -d` to start the server in production mode
+run `docker compose --env-file .env.prod up -d` to start the server in production mode

-run `docker-compose down` to stop the server
+run `docker-compose --env-file .env.prod down` to stop the server

+run `docker-compose --env-file.env.prod logs -f` to see the logs of the server

+run `docker exec -it  project-pepper-app-1 npx prisma db seed` to seed the db with some required data

+And you're all set to go.
+Your deployed API can now be accessed at `http://<host>/api/v1`